 These military bases are highly contentious as they have negative effects on the host nations, as well as the fact that they can violate that nation’s sovereignty.
 There is no consensus or international framework to deal with the problems caused by foreign military bases.

-The closing of U.S. foreign military bases in particular, would have a significant effect on global perceptions, and represent a massive shift in foreign relations.
+The closing of U.S. foreign military bases would have a significant effect on global perceptions, and represent a massive shift in foreign relations.
 With each base closure, the U.S. would become less of a threat.
 Relations with host countries would be improved as the base real estate and facilities are rightfully returned to local government.
 Because the United States is far and away the most powerful and aggressive military in the world, the closing of foreign bases would represent an easing of tensions for everyone.
 If the U.S. makes such a gesture, it may induce other countries to address their own foreign and military policies.
 The closing of U.S. bases and the removal of U.S. military personnel are critical to the elimination of war.

 To get involved, scroll down and contact us, or sign the Declaration of Peace here and check “I want to work on closing bases” to get involved.